notes toward an individualist form of government

 Here are the history and workings of a distributed state.

-3. Externalities: chief industrial sponsors of the state were excepted from decency.
-The stench and din of their “unsellable production”—pollution—turned everyone into the filters, silencers, dampeners, and scrubbers that should have been on their factories.
+- Externalities: chief industrial sponsors of the state were excepted from decency.
+The stench and din of their “unsellable production”—pollution—turned everyone into the filters, silencers, dampeners, and scrubbers they should have installed in their factories.
 They took over whole areas, made them unlivable, enslaved the occupants by barring them legally from doing anything else, and discarded the bodies used up in their mechanical processes with subsistence welfare programs.
 The whining apocalyptic nightmare drove people mad, made them sympathetic to collectivist moves to control the poisoning, the externalizing—the irresponsible imposition on neighbors—of uncontrolled and dangerous industrial processes.
 This is the most widespread form of crime that exists.
 It affects everyone all the time.
 It has to stop.
-Probably only a mass strike will accomplish it (as in my favorite book, Atlas Shrugged by Ayn Rand, and my favorite movie, “La Belle Verte” by Coline Serreau).
+Probably only a mass strike will accomplish it (as in Atlas Shrugged by Ayn Rand and “La Belle Verte” a film by Coline Serreau).

-4. The whole mess results in individual near-powerlessness.
+- The whole mess results in individual near-powerlessness.
 What power an individual had left after the cataclysm was insufficient to manage his life himself.
 He had to delegate it to centralized bodies.
 We must all recover our full measure of native power, then manage the use of force ourselves.
 State functions must be distributed.
-A critical mass of individuals (5-10) will recover the natural power* necessary to influence society toward it.
+A critical mass of individuals (5-10) will recover the natural power necessary to influence society toward it (see biology section below).
 Authority in this comes from ability.
 It cannot be faked or merely claimed.

-5. An individualist party defines universal yet non-binding precepts of law and government.
+- An individualist party defines universal yet non-binding precepts of law and government.
 Definitions are short and simple enough for children to understand and use.
-Precepts are based on natural rights of individuals to life, liberty, property: the body, motility, and possessions and how they are violated.
+Precepts are based on natural or inherent rights of individuals to life, liberty, property: the body, motility, and possessions, and how they are violated (descriptions of basic crimes).
 Everyone knows them.
 No one likes being assaulted, captured, or robbed.

-6. In accord with the precepts, everyone legislates for himself with contracts, defends himself with force, and settles his own disputes.
+- In accord with the precepts, everyone legislates for himself with contracts, defends himself with force, and settles his own disputes.
 He hires counselors, defenders, and adjudicators to assist him as needed.
 He explicitly retains his authority to rule himself.
 No one has a legal monopoly on the socially sanctioned use of force.
-Everyone is accountable at all times.
+Everyone is accountable at all times for its proper use.
+Everything in society (streets, sidewalks, parks, water, stores, etc), is only available by contract.
+Parents sign these for their children until cognizance is demonstrated (about age 4 for some things).

-The Market for Liberty by the Tannehills explains this in detail.
+The Market for Liberty by Morris and Linda Tannehill explains all this in detail.
 They show the intriguing role of insurance companies in funding and organizing most state functions, including armies and weapons of mass destruction.
-The cost of governance can down to normal rates of profitability of business.
+The cost of governance can decrease from despotic rapacity to match normal rates of profitability of business.

-The Tannehills only err in saying that non-centralized provision of governance services implies the absence of a government or state.
+The Tannehills like the anarcho-capitalists who taught and published them, only err in saying that non-centralized provision of governance services implies the absence of a government or state.
 No, it just means the state is distributed among the entire population.
 The Moon is a Harsh Mistress by Robert Heinlein and Atlas Shrugged by Ayn Rand (especially part 3, chapters 1-2) show this in action.
+Normal relations between people show it as well.
+Every second people deal with each other peacefully, they are providing their own security, instituting good government.

 Ayn Rand erred with everyone else in assuming a state means a centralized state.
 Its monopoly on the rightful use of force follows, and she affirmed it.
-But distribution renders the issue moot.
+Distribution renders the issue moot.

 But she was fundamentally right in asserting the political nature of man, thus his need for a state and for lawful control of its use of force.
 Man possesses the faculty of choice.
 He can err dangerously or do evil.
 He needs guiding principles.
 Occasionally, he must be stopped by force.

 To deny what a thing is is to deny that it is.
-Its destruction follows logically.
-To deny man’s political nature is to deny his life.
-To deny the state logically requires force.
-It disarms everyone and leads to totalitarian dictatorship.
+Its destruction logically follows.
+To deny man’s political nature is to destroy his life.
+To deny the state, an ineradicable fact of human society, logically requires politically motivated force, ie, state action.
+It disarms everyone and results in totalitarian dictatorship.
 Note that an individual is still in control.
 But not of himself.
 Of everyone.
+Autocracy, which might mean self-rule, means something unpleasantly different.

 Thus every collectivist movement has an anarchist vanguard.
-Every collectivist regime comes to power using anarchy: destruction of the last of the existing state (which was eroded through a generations-long campaign of ideological subversion).
+Every collectivist regime comes to power using anarchy: destruction of the last of the existing state (which, in our case, was eroded through a generations-long campaign of ideological subversion).
 This leads to even more death.
-Good politics should improve things from the first moment, not make them worse.
+Good politics improves things from the first moment, not makes them worse.

 In truth, people deny the state out of self-hatred.
 Denial of the state comes from denial of man’s political nature.
 Which comes from denial of his social nature.
 Which comes from social discomfort.
 Which comes from discomfort with oneself.
 Which comes from self-hatred.
-Which comes from chronic, insoluble personal powerlessness and failure.
+Which comes from chronic, insoluble personal powerlessness, failure, and ceaseless metaphysical pain.
 Fortunately, there is a way out.

-The problem is not the state, the social embodiment of man’s political nature.
+The problem is not the state—the social embodiment of man’s political nature.
 The problem is a centralized state arising from mass personal dysfunction.
-The solution is the distributed state arising from personal restoration and logic.
+The solution is the distributed state arising from logic and personal restoration.

 biology